kt3k/gameloop/README.md

 In the above example `func` is called 30 times per second and is stopped after 5 seconds.

-## Set fps
+## Set other fps

+If you want to run func 60 times per sec, then do this:

 ```js
 const loop = gameloop(func, 60)

 loop.start() // func is called 60 times per second
 ```

-In the above example `func` is called 60 time per second.

 # API